hutcch0/neocities-website-code/README.md

 # neocities-website-code
-this is my code for the website thats hosted on ceocities
+this is my code for the website thats hosted on neocities